Benjamin Szold: Education

+Career

 During his entire career Szold opposed radicalism, and fought the extreme tendencies that had already manifested themselves when he went to the United States.
 He took a prominent part in communal life, and besides aiding in establishing the charitable institutions of Baltimore, he devoted himself to helping Russian refugees who had emigrated to America on account of the iniquitous May Laws.
 He was in sympathy with the nationalist (later Zionist) movement, speaking in its favor as early as the winter of 1893–94 before the Zion Society of Baltimore.
 As an exegete he developed a subtle and original system in which full account was taken of the work of the Masorites.
 His "Commentary on Job" (Baltimore, 1886), written in classical Hebrew and conceived in an original and deeply Jewish spirit, attests to the accuracy of his scholarship.
 His publications include articles in Jewish and in secular periodicals, as well as sermons, lectures, religious school-books, and devotional literature.
 He wrote also a commentary on the eleventh chapter of Daniel (Kohut Memorial Volume), edited "Bibelkritische Notizen" by Michael Heilprin, and published a sketch of Moses Mendelssohn on the occasion of the 150th anniversary of his birth.
 He left numerous manuscripts.

 His daughter Henrietta was a translator, editor, philanthropist, educator, Zionist leader and the founder of Hadassah.
 Her younger sister Adele Szold-Seltzer (1876-1940) was the translator of the first American edition of Maya the Bee.
 It was published in 1922 by her husband Thomas Seltzer.